Leadership plays an important role in the workplace as well as other community organizations.

 However, perhaps the sign of a truly successful leader is a happy, healthy workplace.
 Interested in what leadership activities can do for your workplace or school?
 Read on.

-With the activities below, there may be some overlap with activities found under certain headings – for example, activities suitable for adults may also be applied in groups, or with employees.
+With the activities below, there may be some overlap with activities found under certain headings – for example, activities suitable for adults may also be useful for groups, or with employees.

 - What Are Leadership Activities?